The best data loss prevention services (DLP) provide an easy way to protect your business against data loss.

 Therefore DLP software will often use AI to watch for suspicious behavior, in a similar way that they would for virus activity, to ensure that anything outside of normal parameters can be stopped before causing damage or loss to data, and that IT security can be properly alerted to the potential problem.

 DLP software has to be good, and while there are a lot of contenders, here we'll list the best DLP software providers currently available.
+We've compared these software across numerous factors, like the ease of setup, simplicity of settings, ease of use, scalability, cloud coverage, and pricing, among other things.

 We’ve also highlighted the best data visualization tools.